 “Since installing my battery system, my power bill is now $200 in credit.” – Loretta, Redback Customer

 In August 2022, Loretta installed a Redback Technologies 3-phase hybrid battery and inverter system and has never looked back.
 Loretta is now 98% self-sufficient and has incredibly low power bills, future proofing the rest of her life.
+Energy efficiency has always been a focus for Loretta.

 A team from Redback Technologies and Channel 9 paid a visit to Loretta’s home to see for ourselves the battery in situ and the self-sustainable life she has created.
 On the day we visited Loretta, she made a beautiful cake to share with us using food and berries from her garden, which includes vegetables, chickens and beehives for native bees.